-No updates have been made to hemp- CBD laws in New York since..
+No new updates have been made on hemp and cbd laws in Minnesota

 In addition to the federal hemp laws laid out in the 2018 Farm Bill, each state has its own state hemp laws.
-Before we dive in on New York Hemp Laws and the legality of CBD in New York, it is important to understand the different types of hemp and CBD products that these laws may be applied to.
+Before we dive in on Minnesota Hemp Laws and the legality of CBD in Minnesota, it is important to understand the different types of hemp and CBD products that these laws may be applied to.

 There are many (somewhat confusing) terms for hemp oil:

 - Isolate or THC-Free Hemp Oil has only CBD and all other plant compounds have been removed, THC is undetectable.
 Pure CBD Isolate can also be purchased in powder form.

 - Full-Spectrum Hemp Oil has all plant compounds, including less than 0.3% THC.

 - Broad-Spectrum Hemp Oil has undetectable THC, but contains other plant compounds.

 - PCR (Phytocannabinoid-Rich) Hemp Oil with Zero-THC is a new marketing term for broad-spectrum hemp oil.